 The last of the sunset lit up her face.
 “I love you, Martin!”

-Martin was still struggling unsuccessfully to remember her name.
+He was still struggling unsuccessfully to remember her name.

-“You know,” she said in that impossibly deep voice.
+“You know,” she said in that richly deep voice.
 “It doesn’t matter if you don’t know me consciously, if you call me Karen.
 A rose by any other name… Somewhere deep inside, you know my soul.”

 It was dark.
 Fog descended on them, wet soaking him through to his bone marrow.
 Her face was dark; he couldn’t tell who she was.
 Light, he had to have light.
 He could get light from his phone, but it wasn’t his phone.
 It was her phone, and he didn’t know who she was.